 (Encoding and decoding of SAE Commit messages).
 If the verifier differs from the peer-confirm, verification

 of the peer’s SAE Confirm message shall fail.
+If verification fails and a protected password identifier was used for this exchange, a non-AP STA or mesh STA that produced the protected password identifier shall assign a zero length string to dot11RSNAConfigPasswordPeerPubKey and a value of zero to dot11RSNAConfigPasswordPubKeyGrp in the entry of the dot11RSNAConfigPasswordValueTable that was used to perform the SAE exchange.

 Instruct the editor to modify sections 12.4.8.6.3 and 12.4.8.6.4 as indicated: